Why does my dog smell so bad?

 But if there’s really a stench wafting from your pooch’s mouth, it’s likely to be a decaying tooth or infected cavity.

-See your vet straight away to prevent the problem spreading – dog insurance should help you cover the cost of treatment.
+See your vet straight away to prevent the problem spreading – insurance for your dog should help you cover the cost of treatment.

 The worst smell of all!